abana-mu/landing-abana/_terms/privacy-policy.md

 ---
 1.

 * 1.1.
-“Account” means Company Account or Individual Account.
+“Accounteedede” means Company Account or Individual Account.
 * 1.2.
 “Company Account” shall mean a company Member’s technical and legal access to the Platform, under which single Profiles can be created.
 * 1.3.”Buyers” are (i) Members who signed up to buy textiles and garments or (ii) users who have a Profile under such Members’ Accounts.
 * 1.4.”ABANA” shall mean Abana Ltd, Royal Road, Mapou Leclezio, 30410, Goodlands.